 For my first RTW trip, I did not bother to get vaccinated and thankfully came back just fine.
 Before leaving to travel indefinitely, I decided to get new and update myself with all previous vaccines.
-My insurance covers me for all major immunizations travel related or not so I would rather be safe than sorry.
-I recently got shot up with Yellow fever, Hepatitis A and B, Typhoid, Tdap, Meningococcal, and Rabies.
+My insurance covers me for all major immunizations travel-related or not so I would rather be safe than sorry.
+I recently got shot up with Hepatitis A and B, Typhoid, Tdap, Meningococcal, and Rabies.

 If you are a US citizen and have health insurance then under the new Affordable Care Act you are eligible to receive the following immunizations without having to pay any deductibles, co-pays, or coinsurance.